Sizergh Castle and Garden

 History, tourist information, and nearby accommodation

-The core of the castle is a 14th century pele tower and hall, but a superb Tudor house was built around the tower, with wings flanking a central courtyard.
-In the Elizabethan period the house gained wonderful carved interiors of oak, including the finest overmantles in England.
+The core of the castle is a 14th-century pele tower and hall, but a superb Tudor house was built around the tower, with wings flanking a central courtyard.
+In the Elizabethan period the house gained wonderfully carved interiors of oak, including the finest overmantels in England.
 Around 1770 the great hall range was expanded and given a Georgian facelift and the Victorian owners extended the porch to allow carriages to drive under it.
 Thus, passengers could alight in comfort, protected from the elements.

 The Dining Room (the original medieval Great Chamber) has mementoes from the Strickland exile in Paris during the Jacobite period, when Lady Strickland acted as governess to James Stuart, 'The Old Pretender'.
 There is a portrait of the young James, and a bust of his son, Bonnie Prince Charlie.

 Sizergh Castle is surrounded by beautiful gardens, featuring a limestone rock garden, pasture land, and woodlands which support a large butterfly population.

 Note: you will see that most of our photos are of the gardens, as when we visited there was temporary scaffolding covering much of the house in order to do some essential maintenance work.
 We'll make an effort to return and get more photos of the house itself now that it is free from scaffolding!